sl1492/sl1492.github.io/_pages/leadership.md

   </div>
   <div class="research-body">
     <ul>
-      <li>Graded assignments and provided tutoring for Data Structures, Intro to Programming, and Econ 101.</li>
+      <li>Graded assignments and provided tutoring for Introduction to Programming, Data Structures and Introduction to Economics.</li>
       <li>Facilitated learning by offering one-on-one and group support sessions.</li>
     </ul>
   </div>